 Renting a car on Corfu

 When arriving into Corfu it is best to rent a car straight at the airport.
-Not only it is the most convenient, it also offers the most car-rental providers in one place.
-Also it is likely you will return to the airport to finish of your vacation, so if you rent at the airport you won’t need to care about airport shuttle.
+Not only it is the most convenient, but it also offers the most car-rental providers in one place.
+Also, it is likely you will return to the airport to finish off your vacation, so if you rent at the airport you won’t need to care about the airport shuttle.

 Although we don’t think there is any rental in Greece without AC, just in case, make sure your rental has a working AC.
 It can get seriously hot during the summer.